WalletWasabi/WasabiDoc/docs/building-wasabi/HowToDebug.md

 We will focus on how to achieve this with `vscode` first because that is the cross-platform IDE used by some of the developer team members.

 ## Before to start
-We assume the reader has already read the project [README](https://github.com/zkSNACKs/WalletWasabi/blob/master/README.md) file  and has installed the .NET Core SDK, knows how to clone the repository and build the Wasabi solution.
+We assume the reader has already read the project [README](https://github.com/zkSNACKs/WalletWasabi/blob/master/README.md) file  and has installed the [.NET Core ${dotnetVersion} SDK](https://www.microsoft.com/net/download), knows how to clone the repository and build the Wasabi solution.

 ## Install VS Code and extensions